 Inman Park is a historic Atlanta neighborhood full of parks, famous homes and Civil War battles sites.
 Built as Atlanta’s first suburb in 1890, it was named after Samuel M. Inman, a successful businessman who partnered with engineer Joel Hurt (of the Hurt Building fame) to develop a “rural” neighborhood environment.

-Inman Park today is a wealthy and hip part of town with a village featuring condos, apartments, restaurants, shops and access to the BeltLine.
-Plus, the neighborhood has its own transit station: Inman Park/Reynoldstown MARTA station on the blue/green rail line.
-Ready to move?
-See below to explore housing options and other area amenities.
+Inman Park today is a wealthy and hip part of town with a village featuring condos, apartments, restaurants, shops and access to the BeltLine Eastside Trail.
+Plus, the neighborhood has its own transit station: Inman Park/Reynoldstown MARTA station on the blue and green rail line.

-- Walk to Little 5 Points, the Inman Park Village, a MARTA station and the BeltLine Eastside Trail, which provides access to Ponce City Market, Piedmont Park and Virginia Highland.
-The PATH trail that runs through the neighborhood also goes to downtown Atlanta, Candler Park and end at Stone Mountain.
+- The Stone Mountain PATH trail that runs through the neighborhood also goes to downtown Atlanta, Candler Park, Decatur and Stone Mountain.